unina-sfere/funclustRSW/README.md

     Capezza et al. (2020).

-Moreover, this code uses the data from the file `data.csv`, which contains the data set analyzed in Capezza et al. (2020).
+Moreover, this code uses the data from the file `data.csv`, which contains the ICOSAF project functional data set analyzed in Capezza et al. (2020).
 Alternatively, one can use another data set that must be arranged appropriately as in the next section “Data preparation”.

 For each functional clustering method, we show how to perform the following steps: